• Skip to primary navigation

 Nutrition

-I think I may have become the wife of the year in Johns' eyes with this Slow Cooker Crock Pot Corned Beef and Cabbage Recipe!
-So easy to make the slow cooker does all the work!
+I may have become the wife of the year in John's eyes with this Slow Cooker Crock Pot Corned Beef and Cabbage Recipe!
+So easy to make, the slow cooker does all the work!

 Perfect for St. Patrick's Day or any day of the week!
-I do have to say that hopefully, I hold that title every day.
+I hopefully hold that title every day.

 I can not count the number of times John told me this is his favorite recipe I have ever made.
 After each bite, he kept telling me how much he loved it.
-Even the next day eating leftovers he told me how much he loved the Crock Pot Corned Beef and Cabbage Recipe!
+Even the next day, eating leftovers, he told me how much he loved the Crock Pot Easy Corned Beef and Cabbage Recipe!

-So easy to make the slow cooker does all the work!
+So easy to make, the slow cooker does all the work!
 Perfect for St. Patrick's Day or any day of the week!
-John's Mom was over for our Slow Cooker Saturday Lunch and said she loved it.

 Yes, we have a regular Slow Cooker Saturday lunch at our house.
-We invite John's Mom over and they get to try whatever recipe I am making for the weekend in the Crock-Pot.
+We invite our loved ones over, and they get to try whatever recipe I am making for the weekend in the Crock-Pot.

 This Corned Beef recipe comes out so tender and packed with flavor.
 Serve with your favorite vegetables and Irish Beer.